 Automation is the key

 Why would you engage your salesperson in a conversation that even a chatbot can handle?
-Sales in 2021 would be highly automated.
+Sales in 2023 would be highly automated.
 From chatbots to auto-demo scheduling, AI and automation would make reaching out and connecting with prospects much easier for sales teams.
-As a result, sales representatives can focus more on devising the best ways to convince prospects to converts instead of getting caught in administrative affairs.
+As a result, sales representatives can focus more on devising the best ways to convince prospects to convert instead of getting caught up in administrative affairs.

 Every experience must be personalized